 When trying to determine who is the best spine surgeon, arguably the number one factor would be the surgeon’s experience.
-When considering the experience of a back doctor there are a several questions you should ask.
+When considering the experience of a back doctor there are several questions you should ask.

 Are they licensed and board-certified?

 A board-certified surgeon has met the minimum competency requirements of a board or medical association of which they are a member, such as The American Board of Orthopaedic Surgery or the American Osteopathic Board of Orthopedic Surgery.
-All of our surgeons are board certified.
+All of our surgeons are board-certified.

 Are they fellowship-trained?

 Fellowship training gives doctors an opportunity to gain valuable experience beyond the requirements of medical school and a residency.
-A back surgeon who is fellowship-trained has demonstrated skills in a subspecialty, such as orthopaedic surgery.
+A back surgeon who is fellowship-trained has demonstrated skills in a subspecialty, such as orthopedic surgery.
 A fellowship allows a new surgeon to work with nationally recognized experts in the medical field.
 All surgeons at the BioSpine Institute have participated in year-long fellowships to hone their surgical skills.
-These enhanced surgical skills are very beneficial for a surgical outcomes.
+These enhanced surgical skills are very beneficial for surgical outcomes.

 How many patients have they treated?